Warmia: Kingdom of Poland

-Warmia was invaded by the Teutonic Knights during the Polish–Teutonic War of 1519–1521, however, the Poles, led by renown astronomer Nicolaus Copernicus, repulsed the Teutonic siege of Olsztyn in 1521.
+Warmia was invaded by the Teutonic Knights during the Polish–Teutonic War of 1519–1521; however, the Poles, led by renowned astronomer Nicolaus Copernicus, repulsed the Teutonic siege of Olsztyn in 1521.
 Copernicus spent more than half of his life in Warmia, where he wrote many of his groundbreaking works and conducted astronomical observations and mathematical calculations, which became the basis for his heliocentric model of the universe.
 After the war of 1519–1521, he coordinated the reconstruction and resettlement of the devastated southern Warmia.

 In 1565, Cardinal Stanislaus Hosius founded the Collegium Hosianum in Braniewo, which became the leading institution of higher learning in the region.